One of the challenges we marketers face is legal compliance, and the influencer marketing industry is no different.

 Because of this potential targeting, we marketers need to consider the possibility that networks will do some of the policing themselves.
 It only takes a couple of large fines levied against them by the FTC.
 Combine those fines with bad press, and suddenly the FTC influencer guidelines will be enforced rigorously.
 If we don’t start policing ourselves better, others will do it for us.

 The Teami FTC Settlement and What it Means

-Back in March of this year, the FTC obtained a settlement from Teami for improper influencer marketing practices.
+Back in March of 2020, the FTC obtained a settlement from Teami for improper influencer marketing practices.
 Teami sells herbal teas that are supposed to promote weight loss and other health benefits.
 However, the company has never had studies done to verify these claims, potentially violating truth in advertising rules.

 Besides the false claims issues, Teami and its team of influencers was violating the FTC influencer guidelines right and left.
 Some prominent influencers like Cardi B and Kylie Jenner were failing to give prominent disclosures of these business relationships.
 Worse, there were many influencers who didn’t give any disclosures at all.
 This meant that many consumers were deceived into thinking that such people were giving unbiased reviews of Teami products.

 The result of the FTC settlement was devastating: Teami was originally fined over 15 million dollars, though that’s since been reduced.
 This company also had to agree on more supervision for influencers.
 Specifically, new contracts have to pledge compliance with FTC influencer guidelines, and Teami must approve all posts before they go live.
 An exception exists for small dollar influencers.
 While it was Teami that paid the fines, the FTC also warned influencers that they can be held liable for violating the rules.
 In other words, everyone is responsible for following the FTC influencer guidelines.